-"Officers and directors of [an operating corporate debtor] have fiduciary duties to the corporation-not the corporation's creditors" under Texas law, held the U.S. Court of Appeals for the Fifth Circuit in In re ATP Oil & Gas Corp.
+"Officers and directors of [an operating corporate debtor] have fiduciary duties to the corporation - not the corporation's creditors" under Texas law, held the U.S. Court of Appeals for the Fifth Circuit on Oct.
+27, 2017.
+In re ATP Oil & Gas Corp., 2017 U.S. App.
+LEXIS 21337, 7 (5th Cir.
+Oct.
+27, 2017).
 In affirming the district court's dismissal of a Chapter 7 bankruptcy trustee's complaint, the Fifth Circuit rejected the trustee's breach of fiduciary claims against officers and directors for permitting "the payment of . . . stock dividends at the time of [the debtor's] impending bankruptcy" in 2012 and for authorizing "the payment of cash bonuses to certain . . . officers" in the two years prior to bankruptcy.
 The decision can be read to rely on the trustee's failure to plead enough facts to make his case, but relevant case law shows why breach of fiduciary duty claims are generally hard to win.